 The solution to bad mind maps

 Wouldn’t it be great to have a checklist that you can use to improve the quality of your mind maps?
-A set of guidelines that would help you to create visual maps with greater impact and clarity?
+A set of best practices that would help you to create visual maps with greater impact and clarity?
 Now you can!

-My latest Mind Mapping Insider report is a single-page “pre-flight checklist” that distills everything I’ve been teaching members in my mind map analysis reports into a single, highly-useful form.
-In much the same way as an airline pilot uses a set of checklists to prepare for a flight, this form helps you to prepare a successful mind map.
-It also comes with a set of instructions that help you to get the most out of it.
-I’m really excited about how it has turned out, and I think you will be, too.
+This single-page “pre-flight checklist” distills everything I’ve been teaching on this blog into a single-page form.
+In much the same way as an airline pilot uses a set of checklists to prepare for a flight, this form can help you to prepare a successful mind map.